Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

 The majority (355 out of 465) of the studies performed some sort of pre-processing in their studies.
 Different methods and resources were used for such a process, such as NLP tasks (e.g., tokenisation, stemming, lemmatisation, NER), and dictionaries for stop words, acronyms for slang words, and others (e.g., noslang.com, noswearing.com, Urban Dictionary, Internet lingo).

-Negation handling is one of the most challenging issues faced by social opinion mining solutions.
+Negation handling is one of the most challenging issues faced by SOM solutions.
 However, 117 studies cater for negations within their approach, Several different methods are used, such as negation replacement, negation transformation, negation dictionaries, textual features based on negation words and negation models.